Dangerous Substances (Flammable Liquids and Fuels Retail Stores) Regulations, 2019 (S.I. No. 630 of 2019)

 - The licensing authority may be directed to issue a licence with specified conditions.

-A copy of the new Regulations and a guidance document on frequently asked questions is available on the website of the Department of Business, Enterprise and Innovation at this link.
+A copy of the new Regulations and a guidance document on frequently asked questions is available on the website of the Department of Enterprise, Trade and Employment at this link.

 With the exception of issues relating to a licence appeal, all queries relating to these Regulations should be directed to the appropriate licensing authority.